Are you wondering how to find students to teach online? And what happens when you can’t find them?

 You can also use the techniques above to let potential students know how you can help them in their classes.

 Suppose you want to offer private tutoring and become a freelance online teacher.
-In that case, you can use social media, a website and leverage organic and paid strategies.
+In that case, try using social media and a website to leverage organic and paid strategies.

 If it fits in your budget, try setting up ads or sponsored posts on social media to reach wider audiences of students.
 This takes a bit of skill but there are plenty of resources online.